Privately Held Company – Meaning

 Saving on Cost

 As discussed, a privately held company doesn’t have a filing or disclosure requirement.
-Due to these, the company doesn’t have to make the required paperwork, thereby saving a whole lot of administration cost and manpower.
+Due to these, the company doesn’t have to do the required paperwork, thereby saving a whole lot of administration costs and workforce.
 Furthermore, the SEC filing involves fees and legal expenses.
 A privately held company saves on all these fees and expenses as well.

 Disadvantages of a Privately Held Company

 If in need of capital, a public company can issue a block of their authorized capital in the market and raise the necessary capital.
 However, raising equity capital doesn’t come so easy for a privately held company.
 The stakeholders are owners, management, and private investors, and in case of capital requirements, one or a mix of the stakeholders have to come up with the required capital on their own.
 Consequently, limited capital is available to a privately held company.